datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 With DataLad with don’t have to keep those inputs around – without losing the ability to reproduce an analysis.

-Let’s uninstall them – checking the size on disk before and after.
+Let’s uninstall them, and check the size on disk before and after.

 .. runrecord:: _examples/repro-113
    :language: console